vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 TA

-Aparūjita-daśami-Āśv. śu.
+Aparūjita-daśamī-Āśv. śu.
 1-10; specially for a king; tithi; once

 a year; Devīpūjā; HV I. pp. 968-973 ( quoting Gopatha Br., Skanda and others); KR 365–366 ( says it is based on śistācāra); PC 145-146, SMK 352; HV and SMK say that Rāma started on invasion this day when there was Sravaṇa